uwdb/website/magda/research.markdown

 ## Research

 My interests are broadly in the fields of databases and distributed systems.
 My current work focuses on data management for multimodal data (video, images, text, and relational) as well as interactions between AI and data management.
-My past project included work on cloud computing, big data processing, stream processing, and much more.
+My past projects included work on cloud computing, big data processing, stream processing, and much more.

 ### Current Projects: